ankit0806/PROGRESSIVE-GROWING-OF-GANS-FOR-IMPROVED-QUALITY-STABILITY-AND-VARIATION/README.md

 Also proposes a simple way to increase the variation in generated imaages, and achieve a record inception score of 8.80 in unsupervised CIFAR 10.
 Several implementation details that are important for discouraging unhealthy competition between the generator and discriminator.

-A new metric for evaluating GAN results, both in terms of image qality and variation.
+A new metric for evaluating GAN results, both in terms of image quality and variation.
 As an additional contribution, constructed a higher-quality version of the CELEBA dataset.